 While computer codes that represent nuclear reactor behavior have been used for many years, there is a new push to fully understand nuclear systems behavior, including that of the fuel, using computational methods.
-Work in our group on the development of nuclear fuel simulations is focusing on the chemical behavior of the fuel and is undergoes burnup.
-Using chemical equilibrium calculations coupled with broader nuclear fuel codes in the MOOSE-BISON framework we are now be able to begin to fully describe how fuel performs in today’s reactors.
+Work in our group on the development of nuclear fuel simulations is focusing on the chemical behavior of the fuel as it undergoes burnup.
+Using chemical equilibrium calculations coupled with broader nuclear fuel codes in the MOOSE-BISON framework we will now be able to begin to fully describe how fuel performs in today’s reactors.
 We are working with Oak Ridge National Laboratory and Idaho National Laboratory in the development and implementation of our approaches.

 Nuclear Waste Forms

 The nation’s legacy of high level nuclear waste is being transformed from liquid and solids of various forms to a durable glass.
 While a successful approach, the very large quantities of waste that must still be processed and eventually placed in a repository require we be as efficient as possible.
 Our research is focused on understanding the processes in forming the glass waste and in particular to formation of crystalline phases in the waste that can affect durability and loading.
 In addition, we are looking to explore new waste forms, developing models of their behavior and stability.
 Current efforts are focused on participation in the Department of Energy's Center for Hierarchical Waste Form Materials which is led by USC and includes participants at US national laboratories and a French national Laboratory, and other universities.